CMMC 2.0 is Official: What the Final Rule Means for Defense Contractors

 The Department of Defense has just published the final rule for the Cybersecurity Maturity Model Certification (CMMC) 2.0.
 If you’re part of the defense industrial base, this will impact you—big time.

 The Department of Defense is tightening the reins on cybersecurity for defense contractors.
-The CMMC final rule, dropping on October 31, 2024, brings stricter requirements for anyone working with the DoD.
+The CMMC final rule, which officially dropped on October 15, 2024, brings stricter requirements for anyone working with the DoD.
 If you’re in the game, get ready to jump through more hoops than a circus poodle—because securing that sensitive government data just got a whole lot more serious.

 Let’s break it down step-by-step.